rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 ### Euclidean Rhythm Configuration

-Euclidean rhythms are made from an algorithm which takes a numbers of steps, triggers (active steps) and rotation of this pattern and produces a rhythm based the on hits being as equidistant from each other as possible.
+Euclidean rhythms are made from an algorithm which takes a numbers of steps, triggers(HITS) which are active steps and rotation(RT) of this pattern and produces a rhythm based the on hits being as equidistant from each other as possible.
 See <https://en.wikipedia.org/wiki/Euclidean_rhythm> for more info.

+Additional empty steps can be added to the pattern using the pad(PD) parameter.
+This is useful for creating more complex rhythms.

 1. Navigate to the output selection item.
 Click the encoder and rotate to select the output to be edited.
 Click the encoder again to exit the output selection.
 2. First setting enables or disables the Euclidean rhythm generation by clicking the encoder.